AnasAbuQuta/AnasAbuQuta/README.md

 - 👋 Hi, I’m @AnasAbuQuta
 - 👀 I’m interested in UCAS
-- 🌱 Frontend Web designer.
+- 🌱 Full stack web developer.
 - 📫 How to reach me Email: anasabuquta825@gmail.com
+- My Skills: HTML, CSS, JavaScript, PHP, Bootstrap, Laravel.

 <!---
 AnasAbuQuta/AnasAbuQuta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.